Frequency analysis: Frequency analysis for simple substitution ciphers

 More complex use of statistics can be conceived, such as considering counts of pairs of letters (bigrams), triplets (trigrams), and so on.
 This is done to provide more information to the cryptanalyst, for instance, Q and U nearly always occur together in that order in English, even though Q itself is rare.

 An example

-Suppose Eve has intercepted the cryptogram below, and it is known to be encrypted using a simple substitution cipher as follows:
+Suppose Eve has intercepted the cryptogram below, and it is known to be encrypted using a simple substitution cipher:

 For this example, uppercase letters are used to denote ciphertext, lowercase letters are used to denote plaintext (or guesses at such), and X~t is used to express a guess that ciphertext letter X represents the plaintext letter t.